-- They must attend Activities Executive meetings and Activities Zones.
+- They must attend Group Executive meetings and Group Zones.
 (Or send apologies if you cannot make it)

 - They should have awareness of Union Policies that relate to societies and be able to advise their societies on these when necessary.

-- They should communicate to their societies any major changes that pass through Activities Zone and keep them up to date of their progress.
+- They should communicate to their societies any major changes that pass through Group Zone and keep them up to date of their progress.

 - They should be a point of contact for societies to voice issues with welfare their members, the processes of societies and democratic concerns, for the officer to raise with the appropriate channels.